Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap: Introduction

 At the same time, the ecosystem of interpretable methods has expanded substantially over the past decade.
 Techniques such as Explainable Boosting Machines (EBMs) \citep{nori2019interpretml}, Interpretable Generalized Additive Neural Networks (IGANNs) \citep{kraus2023interpretable}, Generalized Optimal Sparse Decision Trees (GOSDTs) \citep{mctavish2022fast}, and modern Symbolic Regression methods \citep{la2021contemporary} provide new modeling options whose empirical properties have not yet been systematically compared.
 Consequently, users are faced with an increasingly fragmented methodological landscape without clear, data-driven recommendations for model selection.

-\paragraph{Our contribution} To address these gaps, we present what is, to the best of our knowledge, the most extensive comparative study of intrinsically interpretable machine learning models to date\footnote{The supplementary material and the code required to reproduce all experiments are available at: \url{https://github.com/mattiabilla/CA-IML}}.
+\paragraph{Our contribution} To address these gaps, we present what is, to the best of our knowledge, the most extensive comparative study of intrinsically interpretable machine learning models to date \footnote{The supplementary material and the code required to reproduce all experiments are available at: \url{https://github.com/mattiabilla/CA-IML}}.

 \begin{itemize} \item Using the full Penn Machine Learning Benchmark (PMLB) repository \citep{olson2017pmlb}, we evaluate 16 interpretable models across 137 regression and 79 classification datasets.
-Our analysis includes both traditional and recent IML methods with stable, well-maintained implementations (9 regression models and 7 classification models), assessing both predictive performance and training time.
-Our experimental design includes 4-fold cross-validation, systematic hyperparameter optimization, and rigorous preprocessing, resulting in over 14,000 model evaluations and more than 700,000 individual training runs. \item Beyond aggregated results, we investigate how model performance varies with key dataset characteristics, including structural properties (e.g., number of features and samples), degree of linearity, and class imbalance \citep{maciel_measuring_2016,lorena_how_2020}.
-This stratified analysis provides deeper insights into the conditions under which different interpretable models excel or underperform, offering practical guidance for both researchers and practitioners. \item We explicitly evaluate generalization robustness by contrasting standard \emph{in-sample} performance with \emph{out-of-sample} settings.
-This approach simulates the phenomenon of distributional shift (covariate or label shift), allowing us to assess how well models maintain their performance when the testing distribution diverges from the training data. \end{itemize}
+Our analysis includes both traditional and recent IML methods with stable, well-maintained implementations (9 regression methods and 7 classification methods), assessing both predictive performance and training time.
+Our experimental design includes 4-fold cross-validation, systematic hyperparameter optimization, and rigorous preprocessing, resulting in over 14,000 model evaluations and more than 700,000 individual training runs.

-Our empirical analysis reveals several important patterns.
-For regression tasks, clear performance hierarchies emerge under different data regimes: methods such as EBM and Symbolic Regression (SR) consistently excel on non-linear or low-sample problems, whereas regularized models like LASSO and Generalized Linear Models (GLMs) demonstrate superior robustness against distributional shifts and high dimensionality compared to standard Linear Regression (LR).
-In contrast, for classification, performance differences between models are less sharply stratified: most methods behave similarly across data conditions, making it more difficult to identify a preferable model \emph{a priori}.
-This weaker stratification is partly attributable to the smaller number of available classification datasets in PMLB, but it also suggests that classification performance may be inherently less sensitive to the dataset metrics considered here.
+\item We explicitly evaluate generalization robustness by contrasting standard \emph{in-sample} performance with \emph{out-of-sample} settings.
+This approach simulates the phenomenon of distributional shift (covariate or label shift), allowing us to assess how well models maintain their performance when the testing distribution diverges from the training data.